quadbio/scRNAseq_analysis_vignette/Tutorial.md

 seurat <- RunHarmony(seurat, group.by.vars = "orig.ident", dims.use = 1:20, max.iter.harmony = 50)
 seurat <- RunUMAP(seurat, reduction = "harmony", dims = 1:20)
 seurat <- FindNeighbors(seurat, reduction = "harmony", dims = 1:20) %>% FindClusters(resolution = 0.6)

+# You may also want to save the object
+saveRDS(seurat, file="integrated_harmony.rds")
 ```
 <span style="font-size:0.8em">*P.S.
 The ```dims.use``` parameter determines which dimensions (by default, of PCA) to be used for the fuzzy clustering and to be corrected.
 By default it uses all the calculated dimensions.
 The ```max.iter.harmony``` controls the maximum number of iterations to be done.
 By default it is 10 but since ```Harmony``` is pretty fast, it is completely fine to increase the limit so that convergence can be ensured.*</span>